radiusxyz/bolt/testnets/holesky/README.md

 BOLT_SIDECAR_JWT_HEX = ""                                # The engine JWT used to authenticate with the engine API BOLT_SIDECAR_BUILDER_PROXY_PORT = "18551"                # The port on which the sidecar builder-API will listen on.
 This is what your beacon node should connect to.
 BOLT_SIDECAR_FEE_RECIPIENT = ""                          # The fee recipient
-BOLT_SIDECAR_VALIDATOR_INDEXES = ""                      # The active validator indexes (can be defined as a comma-separated list, or a range)
-                                                         # e.g. "0,1,2,3,4" or "0..4", or a combination of both
 ```

 To initialize commit-boost, run the following command: